bigcommerce/dev-docs/docs/api-docs/cart-and-checkout/embedded-checkout-overview.md

 ## How it works

-Embedded Checkout uses an HTML `<iframe>` to display BigCommerce's PCI compliant Optimized One-Page Checkout on non-BigCommerce web pages.
+Embedded Checkout uses an HTML `<iframe>` to display BigCommerce's PCI-compliant Optimized One-Page Checkout on non-BigCommerce web pages.

 If your channel site doesn't match the URL from which you're making a request to a BigCommerce store, you will get a security error and the checkout will not load.
 Additionally, if requests to your BigCommerce store aren't served over HTTPS, you will also see an error.